matteoferla/EV-A71-2A-elaborations/iteration-3A/README.md

 One option would be to merge the decomposed fragments in the correct location (cf. `not-pocket.sdf`) with the carboxylic acid, but there are few hits with not clear logic (i.e. possibly water mediated).

+## Future

+Further work could involve:

+* Mcule and Life Chemicals carboxylic acid decks.
+* Decks for reductive amination —need to find out what specific reaction has been tested (e.g. Lewcart–Wallach reaction, Mannich reaction etc.) and if it's okay with arylamines
+* boronic acid deck -> Chan–Lam reaction (on arylamine) Suzuki (on chloro-arene, requires discussion with Enamine)